 - Know what they are and how to enable them

-- Know what types of fields can be included in them
+- Be aware of the types of fields that can be included in them

 - You can’t add new fields to the table, you’ll need to get Salesforce to drop and re-create the table